durgadhatri/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 1. When the Reset password window opens, select **Reset Password**.

-    >**IMPORTANT**: Make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.
+    >**Note**: Make a note of the new password, as you will need it in a subsequent task, to be able to sign in as the user.
-    >**IMPORTANT**: Make a note of the User principal name, as you will need it in a subsequent task, to be able to sign in as the user.
+    >**Note**: Make a note of the User principal name, as you will need it in a subsequent task, to be able to sign in as the user.

      ![](../Images/lab2-4.png)